microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 ### Develop Feature/Develop Hotfix
 1. Create Branch [username]/[featurename] (or feature/[featurename], bug/[bugname] or hotfix/[hotfixname] from a target branch, for all relevant repos (SDK/user/samples)
+2. go to [the MRE Github Issues page](https://github.com/Microsoft/mixed-reality-extension-sdk/projects/1) and move related issues to In Progress
-2. Write code, commit to branch, push up
+3. Write code, commit to branch, push up
-3. Ensure your feature has test coverage in the functional-test app, and add if necessary
+4. Ensure your feature has test coverage in the functional-test app, and add if necessary
-4. Test pass* for the branch
+5. Test pass* for the branch
-5. Do PR towards target branch, with nice description.
+6. Do PR towards target branch, with nice description.
-6. If failure or revisions, go to step 2
+7. If failure or revisions, go to step 2
-7. When PR is approved for all relevant repos (SDK/User/Samples), do the PR squash merge for all repos simultaneously.
+8. When PR is approved for all relevant repos (SDK/User/Samples), do the PR squash merge for all repos simultaneously.
+9. go to [the MRE Github Issues page](https://github.com/Microsoft/mixed-reality-extension-sdk/projects/1) and move related issues to Fixed

 ### Test Pass
 1. Main purpose of test pass is to look for regressions – not if new features work properly.